 This memory aid covers Memory Aids within Endothermic Reactions for GCSE Chemistry.
 Revise Endothermic Reactions in Energy Changes for GCSE Chemistry with 20 exam-style questions and 14 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 9 of 12 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 Topic position